GW-MAE6292/midterm/README.md

 ### Exam Schedule

- * Date:   Friday, February 26th
+ * Date:   Friday, Marsh 1st

  * Location: SEH 3605 (conference room at the west wing of the 3rd floor of SEH)